peterrietzler/ais-dev2il-mlops-taxi-rides/README.md

 ![High Level System Architecture](api-high-level-system-architecture.drawio.png)

 We choose to use MLFlow to register our models (which are the same as before).
-For the sake of simplicity of the whole develoment environment setup for this project, the CI pipeline for the outlier detection jobs is not changed.
+For the sake of simplicity of the whole development environment setup for this project, the CI pipeline for the outlier detection jobs is not changed.

 ![High Level System Design](api-system-design.drawio.png)